scala/scala3/docs/docs/reference/dropped-features/auto-apply.md

 def next(): T = ...
 next     // is expanded to next()
 ```
-In Dotty, this idiom is an error.
+In Scala 3, this idiom is an error.
 ```scala
 next
 ^
 missing arguments for method next
 ```
-In Dotty, the application syntax has to follow exactly the parameter
+In Scala 3, the application syntax has to follow exactly the parameter
 syntax.
 Excluded from this rule are methods that are defined in Java
 or that override methods defined in Java.
 The reason for being more
 lenient with such methods is that otherwise everyone would have to